Skip to main content

 Operations Department

-The Operations Department performs the crucial task of delivering safe drinking water to District customers.
+The Operations Department performs the crucial task of delivering safe drinking water to our customers.
 Operators are on shift around-the-clock at both the Little Cottonwood and Point of the Mountain Water Treatment Plants.
 All operators maintain the highest level of certification: Grade IV Operator Certification with the State of Utah.
-Extensive on-the-job training is required to meet the number of challenges that occur from day-to-day with the ever changing quality of incoming water and strict water quality standards the District has implemented.
+Extensive on-the-job training is required to meet the number of challenges that occur from day-to-day with the ever-changing quality of incoming water and strict water quality standards Metro Water has implemented.

-The District has a National Environmental Laboratory Accreditation Committee (NELAC) certified lab that performs water quality testing for Salt Lake City, Sandy City, and various outside agencies.
-The lab also performs internal process control testing to insure the highest possible quality of water delivered to District customers.
-Department staff works diligently to meet water quality compliance standards set by regulatory authorities.
+Metro Water has a National Environmental Laboratory Accreditation Committee (NELAC) certified lab that performs water quality testing for Salt Lake City, Sandy City, and various outside agencies.
+The lab also performs internal process control testing to insure the highest possible quality of water delivered to our customers.
+Department staff work diligently to meet water quality compliance standards set by regulatory authorities.

-Another valuable tool used to ensure water quality is the District's pilot plant which tests various chemicals and processes for safety and effectiveness prior to changing chemicals and/or procedures for water treatment at District facilities.
+Another valuable tool used to ensure water quality is the pilot plant which tests various chemicals and processes for safety and effectiveness prior to changing chemicals and/or procedures for water treatment at our facilities.

-Department staff actively participate in the Partnership for Safe Water, the Utah Water Quality Alliance, and the Provo River Watershed Council regarding water quality issues.
-These working groups are pro-active in addressing items that impact water quality.
+Laboratory staff actively participate in the Partnership for Safe Water, the Utah Water Quality Alliance, and the Provo River Watershed Council regarding water quality issues.
+These working groups are proactive in addressing items that impact water quality.

 Information Technology Department

-As the District has grown in size and capacity over the years, so too has the District’s need for information technology (IT).
+As Metro Water has grown in size and capacity over the years, so too has the need for information technology (IT).
 The IT Department provides a wide range of services.
-Its main priority is to help the District achieve its mission by ensuring all IT systems and equipment function efficiently and reliably.
+Its main priority is to support our purpose by ensuring all IT systems and equipment function efficiently and reliably.

 Instrumentation & Electrical Department

-The I&E Department manages all of the District's PC/S (an acronym for Process Control/Supervisory Control and Data Acquisition or SCADA), instrumentation, and electrical systems.
+The I&E Department manages all of the District's PC/S (Process Control/Supervisory Control and Data Acquisition or SCADA), instrumentation, and electrical systems.
 Staff maintains this equipment to ensure its reliability.